 Porec, probably the most popular resort in Istria, dates back some 2,000 years and is well worth a visit, while the town of Rovinj, which was originally on an island, is home to many restaurants and cafés and is also a busy fishing port.

-Make sure to check out our Istrian properties for sale and rent!
+Make sure to check out our Istrian properties for rent!

 Property in Kvarner